 The Bengal coat has a very exotic and intriguing look.
-These purr babies are not called pet leopards for nothing, and these kitties look remarkably similar to small wild cats.
+They look remarkably similar to small wild cats.
 There are three standard colors The International Cat Association (TICA) recognizes.
 These are silver, brown, and snow.
 Bengals come in several other colors, including solid black, charcoal, blue, and black and gold.
 They can be spotted, marbled, or both, a coloration called sparbled.

-Brown Bengals are incredibly popular and have many variations and ranges of color, including golden brown, caramel, honey, red, orange, brownish-orange, and several other shades.
+- Brown Bengals are incredibly popular and have many variations.
+They can be a range of colors, including golden brown, caramel, honey, red, orange, brownish-orange, and several other shades.
 Browns generally have darker brown to black markings, including marbling or solid rosettes.

 Bengal coats often have a shimmery-like look due to the translucent hair over the coats.
 Though it is rare, some have white stomachs.
 These kitties are highly desirable.
 Most have short, fine, silky hair.
-There has been a longer-haired variety bred through crossbreeding with long-haired felines.
-These longer-haired kitties are known as Cashmere Bengals.
+There is a longer-haired variety bred through crossbreeding with long-haired felines.
+These longer-haired kitties are Cashmere Bengals.
+This breed is not hypoallergenic.

-These kitties are highly skilled at self-grooming but need assistance from their humans.
+These kitties are highly skilled at self-grooming but require assistance from their humans.
 They are not as high shedding as some breeds.
-Bengals do not need to be brushed as often as some other kitties, but they need to be brushed once or twice a week.
+Bengals need brushing once or twice a week.
 This is a suitable time to inspect their body for any injury and look at their skin for any abrasions, irritants, or other issues.
 Regular brushing removes extra hair, debris, and allergens from their coats.
 Grooming is also a particularly fun time to bond with a pet, and making this a regular routine helps your pet tolerate grooming more and look forward to it.
 During these sessions, it is important to look them over, including their ears, eyes, mouths, and paws.

 This breed enjoys playing in the water and will not protest a bath occasionally.
 Bathing should not be something owners do every week or even every month, but it can be a good thing to do here and there.
-The energetic feline is known for tolerating water well.
-Regular bathing can help keep their fur clean, soft, and healthy.
 Additionally, owners should regularly clip their cat’s nails and brush their teeth.
-These two areas often get overlooked because they can be tricky.
-Practice makes perfect, and these are two areas of care that have long-term effects on a pet’s health.

 Physical exercise and activity will always be a priority for this kitty from their days as incredibly young kittens through their senior years.
 They take longer than many other felines to grow to their full adult size, as well as to mature mentally.
-This breed is known for its high energy and playfulness level, regardless of age.
-They need physical activity every single day.
-This can be inside as well as outside.
-Bengals are very smart and can be trained to play games and walk on leashes and harnesses.
-They love being outside and will truly value this time.
+This breed needs physical activity every single day.
+Bengals are very smart and can learn to play games and walk on leashes and harnesses.
 Owners must always be careful and keep complete control when this formidable feline is outside.
 They are clever and escape easily.
-If left unsupervised outside, they will start to hunt wildlife and other animals and can disrupt the natural order of things.
+If left unsupervised outside, they will start to hunt wildlife and other small animals.

-The pet leopard can be trained to do many different things.
-They are highly intelligent and highly curious.
+The pet leopard is highly intelligent and highly curious.
 Training must start early, which is the same with most highly intelligent felines.
 Basic things like socialization with other felines, dogs, and humans, as well as litter box training, should begin when they are only a few weeks old.
-As they age, they can be trained to do more, including playing games, doing tricks, and learning other common and less common commands.
 Though they are extremely intelligent, these kitties can be very stubborn.
 They need owners who can set and enforce strict behavior boundaries.
 This is true throughout the cat’s life.

-Training is extremely important with a breed that is intelligent, athletic and has a high prey drive.
+Training is extremely important with a breed that is intelligent, athletic, and has a high prey drive.
 These cats can tend to have a stubborn, markedly independent streak.
-If an owner loses control or the upper hand, it can be exceedingly difficult to gain it back.
 For this reason, many owners seek professional cat trainers to assist them in setting these initial behavior expectations properly.
-There is some standard training that all felines, regardless of bloodline or size, should be educated in.

 Common Training For Cats: